 When you have TMJ Disorder, you will probably feel pain in your jaw and face.
 You might also experience discomfort around your ears, and there may be aching when you open your mouth to eat or talk.

 - Problems opening, closing or clenching your jaw

 - Headaches, dizziness or pain in your temples

 - Grinding, clicking or popping sounds when you open your jaw

 - Additional pain in your neck and/or shoulders

 When You Should See a Dentist for TMJ Treatment

-Your dentist will review your dental history, perform a thorough examination of your bite and jaw, and take x-rays to assess before providing an official diagnosis of TMJ Disorder.
-The treatment he or she recommends may include:
+During your dental visit, your dentist will carefully examine your dental history, assess your bite and jaw, and take x-rays to evaluate the condition before giving an official diagnosis of TMJ Disorder.
+The treatment options your dentist may suggest can include: